knguyen94/ManagingITTeam/Three Use Cases.md

 ●	Goal in Context: Make code available as open source for people to download

 ●	Stakeholders:
-  - Corporate Manager: Ensure that source code meets standards
+  - Corporate Manager: Ensures that source code meets standards
-  - Corporate Developer: See that code is free of isses and has appropriate license
+  - Corporate Developer: Sees that code is free of isses and has appropriate license

 ●	Preconditions:
   - Has proper license
-  - Checked for vulnerabillities
+  - Checked for vulnerabilities

-●	Main Success Scenario: Code is available for download and use.
+●	Main Success Scenario: Code is available for download and use

 ●	Trigger: Source code is ready for distribution